Page Contents

 Eligibility

-The CHC assessment process involves an initial screening checklist followed by a full assessment.
-After the full assessment, a recommendation will be made to the Integrated Care Board about whether the person is eligible for CHC.
+You will need to complete an initial screening checklist followed by a full assessment.
+After the full assessment, a recommendation will be made to the ICB about whether you are eligible for CHC.

-If approved for CHC, patients will have their care needs reviewed after three months.
-This will then be followed by annual reviews to ensure the care provided is still relevant and providing the right support, and that CHC is still required.
+If approved for CHC, you will have your care needs reviewed after three months, followed by a review once every year to ensure the care provided is still relevant and giving you the right level of support.
+It is at this stage that it can be decided that CHC is no longer needed.

 Personal Health Budgets (PHB)